 If you wanted a shimmery finish, now would be the time to brush on a pearl lustre dust.
 If you wanted it to be a bit blotchy like some watercolour paintings are, then you could use a brush dipped in vodka or cake decorator’s alcohol to smudge the colour around.
 If you’re leaving it au naturel, then voilà…

 Told you it was easy.

-tutorial coming soon! here it is!), and drizzled the top with chocolate, and topped the whole thing off with a custom name cake topper.
+A watercolour fondant cake looks very pretty on its own, but of course, in this case, I popped it onto a sprinkled-covered cake tier and drizzled the top with chocolate, and topped the whole thing off with a custom name cake topper.